Alcoholism by Country Statistics

 Request Call Back

-According to the WHO - World Health Organization, (2) the statistics on alcohol addiction are a real concern globally, with over three million deaths each year.
-It was the seventh leading risk factor of death and had become a global burden.
+According to the WHO - World Health Organization, (2) there are over three million deaths each year due to alcohol abuse.
+It was the seventh leading risk factor of death in 2021 and had become a global burden.

-Americans use an average of 8.7 liters of pure alcohol for every capita yearly; this is equivalent to 29.0 handles of vodka for every individual a year.
+Americans use an average of 8.7 litres of pure alcohol for every capita yearly; this is equivalent to 29.0 handles of vodka for every individual a year.

-The recent statistics are from the global status report on alcohol consumption patterns and rates in every country from 2004, which recorded the proportion of females and males, fifteen years old and above, with alcoholism is quite worrying.
+The recent statistics are from the global status report on alcohol consumption patterns and rates in every country from 2004, which recorded the proportion of females and males, fifteen years old and above, with harmful use of alcohol.

 Recent stats